VenkatRepaka/CarND-Advanced-Lane-Lines/README.md

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

+I have used sobel thresholding
-I have used S color space in HLS color space. s_thresh_min = 170 and s_thresh_max = 255 as threshold values in S color space Below are images showing different stages of binary threshold image creation
+I have used S color space in HLS color space. s_thresh_min = 170 and s_thresh_max = 255 as threshold values in S color space Combined the above images finding the pixels which are non zero Below are images showing different stages of binary threshold image creation

 ![straight_lines1](https://github.com/VenkatRepaka/CarND-Advanced-Lane-Lines/blob/master/threshold_images_original/straight_lines1.png)